The Quays is Greater Manchester's unique waterfront.

 Consultation with the Ordsall Community Forum informed the development of detailed design work and a full planning application was determined and approved by Salford City Council on 5 September 2013.

-Located in the south tower of the MediaCityUK studio block, The Landing was successfully launched in November 2012 as a place where creativity and innovation could be nurtured and developed.
+Located in the south tower of the MediaCityUK studio block, HOST is a place where creativity and innovation can be nurtured and developed.
 It offers a range of services to help stimulate and support the growth of media companies and has been built around six defining themes:

 Salford City Council secured £3,775,321 funding to progress the project from the North West Regional Development Agency (NWDA) and a further £6,852,678 under the European Regional Development Fund (ERDF) which is managed in the northwest by the Department for Communities and Local Government.